zarusz/SlimMessageBus/docs/provider_kafka.md

 ### Default partitioner with message key

-Currently the [confluent-kafka-dotnet](https://github.com/confluentinc/confluent-kafka-dotnet) does not support custom partitioners (see [here](https://github.com/confluentinc/confluent-kafka-dotnet/issues/343)).
+Currently, [confluent-kafka-dotnet](https://github.com/confluentinc/confluent-kafka-dotnet) does not support custom partitioners (see [here](https://github.com/confluentinc/confluent-kafka-dotnet/issues/343)).
 The default partitioner is supported, which works in this way:

 - when message key is not provided then partition is assigned using round-robin,